axelf4/hotfuzz/README.md

 ```
 provided you are completing small enough lists and/or do not encounter
 performance problems.
-This is a non-issue when using `hotfuzz-selectrum-mode` since
+This is a non-issue when using `hotfuzz-vertico-mode` since
-Selectrum supports lazy highlighting.
+Vertico supports lazy highlighting.

 ## Customization